loncarales/loncar.net/content/posts/run-ollama-and-openwebui-on-minikube-zero-config-cross-platform-tls-ready.md

 categories = ["AI & Machine Learning", "DevOps", "Kubernetes", "TLS", "Self Hosted", "HomeLab"]
 +++

+{{< figure src="https://cdn.loncar.net/ollama_open_web_ui.png" alt="This image is a conceptual representation and does not reflect the exact service architecture of Ollama and OpenWebUI on Minikube." caption="This image is a conceptual representation and does not reflect the exact service architecture of Ollama and OpenWebUI on Minikube." >}}

+## 🔄 TL;DR

+> Skip the pain of complex AI deployments and GPU requirements.
+Use Minikube + Ollama + OpenWebUI to get a complete local LLM stack with HTTPS in one command - works on any machine with or without GPU.

 Running large language models (LLMs) locally has never been easier.
 What if I told you that you could deploy a complete AI stack with Ollama and OpenWebUI on Kubernetes with just **one command**?
 There are no complex configurations or manual setup steps - just pure automation.

 This project lets you deploy [Ollama](https://ollama.ai/) and [OpenWebUI](https://github.com/open-webui/open-webui/) on [Minikube](https://minikube.sigs.k8s.io/) with a single command.
 It works on **Linux**, **macOS**, and **Windows[^1]**, with or without GPU[^2] support, and includes: